SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 Alternative 1: Answered

-Answered was founded in 2024 by John DiSalle (ellaSiD LLC), who built it after being sued by a debt buyer, Plaza Services LLC, in Eau Claire County, Wisconsin in 2025.
+Answered was founded in 2026 by John DiSalle (ellaSiD LLC), who built it after being sued by a debt buyer, Plaza Services LLC, in Eau Claire County, Wisconsin in 2025.
 DiSalle defended the case pro se using the early version of what is now Answered.
 Plaza Services LLC v.
 DiSalle, case number 2025SC000885, was dismissed without prejudice on April 9, 2026.
 The Wisconsin Circuit Court record is publicly available through the Wisconsin Circuit Court Access (CCAP) system.
-This is lived-defendant authority: the founder used his own product to win his own debt-buyer case.
+The founder did not build this from a marketing survey.
+John DiSalle was sued by Plaza Services in Eau Claire County, Wisconsin.
+He responded pro se, moved to compel arbitration under the account agreement, and the case was dismissed after the plaintiff failed the arbitration path.
+The public record is WCCA Case 2025SC000885.
+That case shows product authenticity from a real pro se debt-buyer defense and why responding and forcing proof can matter.
+No outcome is guaranteed; it does not guarantee dismissal, settlement, debt reduction, judgment avoidance, arbitration success, or any result in your case.

 What Answered generates.
-A full document suite per state: Answer with paragraph-by-paragraph denials and state-specific affirmative defenses; Motion to Compel Arbitration where the original cardholder agreement contains an arbitration clause; Motion to Compel Discovery to force production of the bill of sale, account statements, and chain of assignment; Motion to Dismiss (most commonly for lack of standing); counterclaims under the federal FDCPA, with Rosenthal Act counterclaims in California and NCDCA counterclaims in North Carolina; certificates of service per state rules.
+Where supported by the live workflow, Answered can generate an Answer with paragraph-by-paragraph denials and state-specific affirmative defenses; arbitration documents where the original cardholder agreement contains an arbitration clause; discovery documents requesting the bill of sale, account statements, and chain of assignment; dismissal-oriented documents where the pleadings and local rules support that path; counterclaim materials under the federal FDCPA, with Rosenthal Act counterclaim support in California and NCDCA support in North Carolina where available; and certificates of service per state rules.

-State-specific case law is baked into the documents.
-Georgia documents cite Nyankojo v.
+State-specific law is baked into eligible documents.
+Georgia documents can cite Nyankojo v.
 North Star Capital Acquisitions, 298 Ga.
 App.
 6 (2009), and Wirth v.
 CACH, LLC, 300 Ga.
 App.
-488 (2009).
-California documents invoke the Rosenthal Fair Debt Collection Practices Act.
-Florida documents cite the Florida Consumer Collection Practices Act.
-Wisconsin documents cite Brindise on the timing of confirmation defenses.
-Each state's documents reference the controlling state law and, where available, state appellate case law.
+488 (2009) where relevant.
+California documents can invoke the Rosenthal Fair Debt Collection Practices Act where the facts support it.
+Florida documents can cite the Florida Consumer Collection Practices Act where relevant.
+Wisconsin documents can cite Brindise on the timing of confirmation defenses where relevant.
+The live preview and generated packet should control what is actually available for your case.

 Eligibility.
 No income test, no asset test, no exclusion for home ownership or pending injury lawsuits, no exclusion for business owners, no exclusion for prior bankruptcy.